nethmiumaya/Spring-pos-backend/README.md

 - Inventory Tracking: Monitor stock and manage products.
 - Customer Management: Keep customer records and history.
 - Database Integration: Use MySQL for reliable data storage.
-- Real-Time Updates: Use AJAX for instant data communication.
+- REST API with JSON responses.
+- Set Logging: Integrated logging for tracking events and debugging.
+- Exception handling and validation using Spring Validator.

-This project demonstrates a cohesive integration of frontend and backend technologies, along with robust database management, to create a functional and efficient POS system tailored for a fruit shop.
+This project demonstrates a cohesive integration of  backend technologies, along with robust database management, to create a functional and efficient POS system tailored for pos system.

 ## API Documentation